henrikfo/TFHE_concurrency/README.txt

 TODO;
 Fix ordering for this solution(currently dosn't guarantee that the ordering of Ciphertext stays the same during the parallel bootstrapping)
-Implment concurrent Ciphertext Multiplication
+Implment concurrent Ciphertext Multiplication Automatically chosing optimal nbr of threads depending on work load.